 This assembly provides a forum for interested people with all points of view and levels of experience in the field of children’s literature.
 It undertakes programs and projects of special concern to people interested in children’s literature, promotes the field of children’s literature, and serves as a clearinghouse for information on this topic.
 The assembly offers sessions at the NCTE Annual Convention, including a breakfast and art auction, a master class, a Notable Children’s Books in the Language Arts book award session, as well as other concurrent sessions that include authors and illustrators.
 Their Journal of Children’s literature, a refereed journal published twice a year, features critical analyses, provocative research, and discussions of trends and issues in children’s literature.
 It also features book reviews, author and illustrator interviews, as well as curricular materials and educational practices.
 Each year the Assembly awards grants for research in children’s literature as well as the Bonnie Campbell Hill National Literacy Leaders Award.

 This assembly works to support and integrate the efforts of NCTE constituents concerned with language and literacy issues in Early Childhood Education — defined as the education of children from birth to age 8.
 The ECEA sponsors the Day of Early Childhood on Saturday during the NCTE Annual Convention and publishes an online peer reviewed journal, Perspectives & Provocations and twice-yearly newsletter.
 Each year it recognizes an outstanding teacher educator and teacher with an award and provides 3 scholarships to attend the Convention.
 ECEA’s Affirmative Action Committee has created the Professional Dyads and Culturally Relevant Teaching project and developed multiple resources including a list of consultants to facilitate early childhood educators’ anti-racist work.
-Join its Facebook page.
+For more information, visit the ECEA website or contact Michele Myers, Chair or Sandra Osorio, Assistant Chair.

 English as a Second Language Assembly (ESLA)